Our2020View/Our2020View.github.io/macerator.md

 Disadvantages to our macerator setup?

-•	Takes a bit longer to setup and use than a built in one would
+•	Takes a bit longer to setup and use than a built-in one would

 Details of our mod are below: